binary-husky/unreal-map/README.md

 where each layer builds upon the previous one.
 From bottom to top,the five layers are: *native layer*, *specification layer*, *base class layer*, ***advanced module layer***, and ***interface layer***. layer. **You only need to focus on the *advanced module layer* (Blueprint) and the *interface layer* (Python).**
-From the perspective of creating a standard MARL environment, using these two layers is sufficient to modify all elements in the task (e.g., POMDP) such as states, actions, observations, transitions, etc.
+From the perspective of creating a standard MARL scenario, using these two layers is sufficient to modify all elements in the task (e.g., POMDP) such as states, actions, observations, transitions, etc.

 ### 1.3 Features